Our vision is to be the accepted PAIONeer in sedation and anesthesia; helping advance patient care.

 Based on external sources (Symphony Health Solutions, Centers for Disease Control and Prevention) and own projections, PAION estimates that approximately 43 million procedures using procedural sedation took place in the U.S. in 2013, predominantly outside the hospital setting.

-The growth of the procedural sedation market in the U.S. has been driven for many years by the increase in medical interventions requiring procedural sedation, such as colorectal cancer screening using colonoscopy, and an increase in demand for preventive screenings.
+The growth of the procedural sedation market in the U.S. has been driven for many years by the increase in medical interventions requiring procedural sedation, such as colonoscopies, as well as an increase in general demand for preventive screenings.
 According to iData Research, which examines historical trends and creates procedure forecasts in the U.S. drawing from an extensive collection of national- and state-level procedure databases, 26.7 million colonoscopy and endoscopy claims were reported in 2015 in the U.S., and the number is expected to grow at an average rate of 2.6% annually through 2020.
-PAION estimates that 75% of the colonoscopies and endoscopies claimed were conducted in an out-patient setting due to the higher reimbursement fees compared to hospitals.
+PAION estimates that 75% of the colonoscopies and endoscopies claimed were conducted in an out-patient setting.